 Services aren’t simple, and rarely ever the same.
 People have different expectations of how services should be carried out and sometimes people can simply make mistakes.
-On rare occasions, there may be issues you may run into where you aren’t happy with the outcome of the service provided by the Airtasker Worker that you have chosen.
+On rare occasions, there may be issues you may run into where you aren’t happy with the outcome of the service provided by the Tasker that you have chosen.

 In these instances parties usually come to a mutual agreement, however in some circumstances there might be a disagreement about what should happen next.

-In these cases, it helps when as a Job Poster, you have described the task scope clearly and with sufficient details.
+In these cases, it helps when you, as a Poster, have described the task scope clearly and with sufficient details.
 The comments and private messages on the Airtasker platform between the members also help to define what has been agreed between the parties so we encourage you to record this via messaging on the platform and be as specific as possible in your communications regarding the task.

 So what happens if there’s an issue or disagreement regarding a task that is currently being completed?

-Make a sincere effort to resolve directly with the other member (Required & Recommended).
+Make a sincere effort to resolve directly with the other member (required & recommended).

 You must first try to resolve the matter with the other party directly.
 This is the fastest way to resolve a dispute.
 Most issues are usually resolved this way.
 By having an open discussion and working it out reasonably, it saves both parties time and effort involved in having to escalate the matter further

 - Example 1: Peter is a cleaner selected by Sarah via Airtasker.
 When Peter performed the assigned cleaning task, Sarah found that the house was not cleaned to her requirements.
 She had made sure that her requirements were clearly documented in her task description and also in instructions provided to Peter via comments and private messages on the Airtasker platform .
 She also had witnesses and photographic proof of the incomplete work.
 Peter also provided photos of the areas that he did clean.
 After openly discussing the matter, Sarah and Peter agreed to adjust payment to 75% of the Task Price taking into account the incomplete portion of the task.
 Both parties agreed to the fair compromise and the matter is settled amicably.
-They emailed email@example.com to request the Task Price adjustment and Peter received payment for the task to cover the portion of work completed by him whilst Sarah received a partial refund.
+They contacted Airtasker to request the Task Price adjustment and Peter received payment for the task to cover the portion of work completed by him whilst Sarah received a partial refund.

-Mediation with support from Airtasker
+Mediation with support from Airtasker.